csi4999-mims/documentation/Local Development Environment/README.md

 ## Database setup ##

 We need to set up a database for CakePHP to connect to.
-In the XAMPP Control Panel:
+To do this, in the XAMPP Control Panel:

 1. Start Apache if it is not already running.
 2. Start MySQL if it is not already running.